-3. Emergency Information: and maps showing Emergency Assembly Points are located in the various animal pavillions and buildings.
+3. Emergency Information: and maps showing Emergency Assembly Points are located in the various animal pavilions and buildings.
 Competitors should be familiar with these plans.

 4. First Aid During the Wangaratta Show: Royal Flying Doctors provides First Aid services.

 7. Waste Disposal: All waste, including liquids, must be disposed of responsibly.
-Storm drains muct not be used for the disposal of waste.
+Storm drains must not be used for the disposal of waste.

-9. Slips, Trips & Falls: Care must be taken to minimise trip hazards and obsticles that people may walk into.
-Avoid laying unprotected cables or pipes on or above paths, walkways or roads.
+9. Slips, Trips & Falls: Care must be taken to minimise trip hazards and obstacles that people may walk into.
+Avoid laying unprotected cables or pipes on or above paths, walkways, or roads.

 10. Media Comments: Media comment about matters involving Wangaratta Show or the Showgrounds is co-ordinated by the Administrator.

 11. Smoking: is not permitted inside buildings, within 10 metres of a building entrance, around combustibles, during public performances or while handling hazardous material.

 12. Electrical Equipment: